The USCIS Naturalization Interview

-As part of the citizenship application, applicants are required to attend an interview with immigration services, during which an officer will go over the applicant’s application and relevant paperwork.
-The interview will be conducted in English, and the applicant will be expected to understand the officer’s questions and answer them in English.
+As part of the citizenship application, applicants are required to attend an interview with U.S. immigration services, during which an officer will go over the applicant’s application and relevant paperwork.
+For applicants without a language exemption, the interview will be conducted in English, and the applicant will be expected to understand the officer’s questions and answer them in English.
 The officer will also administer an English reading, English writing, and American civics test.

 Prepare for the Test: English Reading

 The USCIS officer will give the applicant three sentences to read in English.
 The applicant must be able to read one of these sentences.

 Sample vocabulary for the English reading test can be found here.

 The USCIS officer will give the applicant three sentences to write in English.
 The applicant must be able to write one of these sentences.

 Sample vocabulary for the English writing test can be found here.